olitheolix/square/README.md

   - kubernetes
 ```

-Now the plane will show a difference between the local and server manifests:
+The plan will now show a difference between the local and server manifests:
 ```console
 foo@bar:~$ square plan ns
 Patch NAMESPACE None/square-tests-1 (v1)